jorgejcabrera/Java-Challenges/README.md

-Here're some of my solutions for hackerank challenges: https://www.hackerrank.com/cabrerajjorge
+Here're some of my solutions for hackerrank challenges: https://www.hackerrank.com/cabrerajjorge